BrahMos: Specifications

 BrahMos has the capability of attacking surface targets by flying as low as five metres in altitude and the maximum altitude it can fly is 15,000 metres.
 It has a diameter of 70 cm and a wingspan of 1.7 m.
 It can gain a speed of Mach 3.5, and has a maximum range of 650 km.
 The ship-launched and land-based missiles can carry a 200 kg warhead, whereas the aircraft-launched variant (BrahMos A) can carry a 300 kg warhead.
 It has a two-stage propulsion system, with a solid-propellant rocket for initial acceleration and a liquid-fuelled ramjet responsible for sustained supersonic cruise.
 Air-breathing ramjet propulsion is much more fuel-efficient than rocket propulsion, giving the BrahMos a longer range than a pure rocket-powered missile would achieve.
+The propulsion systems of BrahMos is supplied by Solar Defence and Aerospace Limited (SDAL), Nagpur.

 The high speed of the BrahMos likely gives it better target-penetration characteristics than lighter subsonic cruise-missiles, such as Tomahawk.
 Being twice as heavy and almost four times as fast as Tomahawk, the BrahMos has more than 32 times the on-cruise kinetic energy of a Tomahawk missile, although it carries only 3/5 the payload and a fraction of the range, which suggests that the missile was designed with a different tactical role.
 Its Mach 2.8 speed means that it cannot be intercepted by some existing missile defence systems and its precision makes it lethal to water targets.

 Although BrahMos was primarily an anti-ship missile, the BrahMos Block III can also engage land-based targets.
 It can be launched either in a vertical or inclined position and is capable of covering targets over a 360-degree horizon.
 The BrahMos missile has an identical configuration for land, sea, and sub-sea platforms.
 The air-launched version has a smaller booster and additional tail fins for added stability during launch.
 The BrahMos has currently been configured for aerial deployment with the Su-30MKI as its carrier.
 On 5 September 2010 BrahMos created a record for the first supersonic steep dive.
 The BrahMos missile also utilises a "fire-and-forget" system, requiring no additional input from the operator once the missile has been launched.